Paperback-iOS/website/src/help/faq/README.md

 ---

-### Pages often fail/take a long time to load on MangaDex source
- * If you're in SEA (Southeast Asia) get a VPN (Psiphon or ProtonVPN) MangaDex servers have routing issues in SEA.
- * If you're not in SEA and still face this issue, see if there's any announcements in the MangaDex discord about issues or maintenance.

----

 ### Manga are not showing up in my library after I follow them?
 You need to enable hentai for hentai title to be shown in the library.
 See [how do I enable Hentai](#how-do-i-enable-hentai).

----

-### I can't find X manga but it's on MangaDex
- * If the manga is REALLY new (1st chapter added in the last hour) it wont be available until after an hour.
- * If the manga isn't new, chances are it's restricted.
-At the moment, the app doesn't support reading restricted manga.
-Read the manga on the website instead.
- * The manga may be licensed for the MangaDex extension, but you may try to find the other titles on other [community sources](/help/guides/adding-repos/#known-repositories).

----

-### Syncing lists takes a really long time
-Syncing more than 1,000 manga will take some time however, you can improve this by changing the list type on Follows page of MD:

- * On Safari, go to [MangaDex Follows](https://mangadex.org/follows/manga/) and change the display list to **Simple list** from the menu in the top right of the table.

 ---